unsaved/eslint-plugin-sn/README.md

 scripts have access to the 'gs' object.
 Client scripts run on the SN-compliant ES6+ browsers and have access to 'g_form' and other objects.
 MID scripts have access to MID SIs.
-Client scripts have isolated and non-isolated variants which determines accessibilty to 'window', jQuery, etc. al.  Besides that, ServiceNow global scripts can use const statements despite being ES5.
+Client scripts have isolated and non-isolated variants which determines accessibilty to 'window', jQuery, et. al.  Besides that, ServiceNow global scripts can use const statements despite being ES5.
 ESLint OOTB can't handle these complexities.

-This plugin handles the global-object and rule variants by switching ESLint environments and rules based on the ServiceNow table and an optional "altscope".
+This plugin handles the global-object and rule variants by switching ESLint environments and rules based on the ServiceNow table and usually an _alt_.
+"alt" is our term for distinguishing between _alt_-ernate JavaScript environments for the same scriptlet field.
+For example, linting of field sys_script.script must specify alt of either ``global`` or ``scoped``;
+and linting of field sys_script_client.script must specify alt of either ``iso`` or ``noniso``.

-The provided config generator uses 'altscopes' in overrides/files entries, and you can add or customize with overrides/file entries in your own "sneslintrc.json" file.
+The provided config generator uses alts in overrides/files entries, and you can add or customize with overrides/file entries in your own "sneslintrc.json" file.
 Our design design leverages ESLint override/files entries.
 Normally ESLint override/files entries are matched against input file paths.
-We instead use this switching to provide the needed ServiceNow capability toggling by internally generating pseudopaths which contain the targeted ServiceNow table and (usually) altscope.
+We instead use this switching to provide the needed ServiceNow capability toggling by internally generating pseudopaths which contain the targeted ServiceNow table and (usually) alt.
 You can see the mappings between pseudo paths and ServiceNow script capabilities in file "exports.js".
 You can override or add your own mappings of pseudo paths with an "sneslintrc.json" file.